 When making the final decisions on your packaging, it’s important to consider what price points you want to aim for.
 Depending on your product price and on your industry standards, this final price can vary.
 It is generally recommended to set a percentage of your product price as your goal for packaging costs – something that makes sense for you, depending on your audience and your sales channel.
 For industries like the cosmetic industry where brand names and aesthetic looks are essential to get your product off the shelves, you’ll want to spend a higher percentage of your budget on the packaging.
 For e-commerce items where your main concern is about ease of shipping and structural safety, you may be able to find the perfect package with less cost.
 Your packaging team should be able to work with you to find the perfect fit for your product.

-There are a number of factors to consider when choosing the perfect package for your product, and hopefully this quick list will get the conversation started for you and your team.
+There are a number of factors to consider when choosing the perfect package for your product, and hopefully, this quick list will get the conversation started for you and your team.
 It’s great to have an idea of your goals and your preferences before beginning on the design and production with your packaging company.
 The design should represent your product, your company, and your goals.

 About the Author

-Brown Packaging is a leading packaging supplies provider with the capability of taking customers from concept to completion with an in-house design center and extensive network of partners.
+Brown Packaging is a leading packaging supplies provider with the capability of taking customers from concept to completion with an in-house design center and an extensive network of partners.
 Brown Packaging helps suppliers with structural design, graphic design, prototype & short-run production, and with domestic or international manufacturing.
-They works with customers in a range of industries and with products in all major retail stores and club stores.
+They work with customers in a range of industries and with products in all major retail stores and club stores.

 Click here to learn more.